zwave-js/zwave-js-ui/README.md

      - `mqtt_prefix`: the prefix set in Mqtt Settings
      - `node_location`: location of the Zwave Node (optional, if not present will not be added to the topic)
      - `node_name`: name of the node, if not set will be `nodeID_<node_id>`
-     - `value_topic`: the topic you want to use for that value (take from gateway values table).
+     - `value_topic`: the topic you want to use for that value (taken from gateway values table).

 - **Payload type**: The content of the payload when an update is published: